 Businesses are relying on technology more and more every day, which is great when business is as usual.
 However, what happens when your business operations cease to a grinding halt due to an event?
+Your business continuity planning should kick in.
 If your leaders planned accordingly, your operations should resume, maybe with some extra steps and annoyances, but you will still be business as usual.
 At the end of the day, your infrastructure’s functionality should be operating like it would prior to the event, but this can’t happen without proper planning and training.

 When beginning the planning phase, you need to gather your leaders and begin classifying what is considered a business interruption, then delegate responsibilities in how to handle them.
 This involves figuring out what functions are critical to the business and who manages them.
 When IT resources become involved in those functions, you need to begin assigning criticality to operations and their corresponding infrastructure needs.
 Assume the following process of thought, in a nutshell, when beginning the talks: